 I looked forward to reading this book, but I was left unsatisfied.
 I observe a general decay of integrity and personal responsibility in American society.
 Gaming the system and outright cheating are commonplace.
+Case in point: both L.L.
+Bean and REI scaled back their unlimited guarantees due to rampant abuses of the honor system—Justin Peters even wrote an article in Slate bragging about his repeated abuses of L.L.Bean’s long-standing policy.
+Other examples are widespread service animal fraud and handicapped parking permit fraud.
 I don’t feel the book addressed the topic adequately.

-I do think the author’s distinction between eulogy virtues and résumé virtues is a useful description.
-But I do not think they are entirely separate.
+I do think the author’s distinction between eulogy virtues and résumé virtues is useful, but I do not think they are entirely separate.
 Career and financial “success” built upon a foundation of moral turpitude risks crashing down like a house of cards.
 There are many high profile reminders: Bill Cosby, Harvey Weinstein, Enron, Worldcom, Adelphia, etc.

 Brooks, David.
 The Road to Character.
 New York: Random House, 2015.
 Buy from Amazon.com